 Usually it is consumed as a starter or side dish but I love it so much that it is my whole meal.

 Coming from the ancient tradition, Trippa alla Romana is another dish with a long history behind.
 As you may know, the Roman cuisine is a poor one, and this is a perfect example of it.
 You know how this dish is made?
 Its main part is called “quinto quarto” (the fifth fourth), which is a butcher’s term that refers to the humble parts of the animal.
 From this quinto quarto then it was born one of the most famous Roman dishes.
 This honeycomb tripe is simmered into tomato, chopped onions, celery, carrots and menta romana (a local variety of mint) and then flavored with pecorino romano.
 Especially if you are planning to go and visit Rome in winter time this is a warm dish that can be perfect for you.

 *3 Rigatoni con la pajata (Rigatoni with lamb intestines)

 As you certainly know, Italians do love pasta.
 And I love it too, since it is very hard to not fall in love with it.
-In each region of Italy you can find a different recipe and believe me you will always get curious and be surprised about it.
+In each region of Italy you can find a different delicious recipe related to it.
 Talking about “Rigatoni con la pajata”, this is a classic dish of the Roman cuisine: pajata (which stands for the intestines) is stewed into a super tasty tomato sauce (made with olive oil, garlic, onion, celery and pepper) and served with rigatoni (a type of pasta).
 It is served with pecorino cheese and fresh parsley, and you will enter the ancient times just by looking at this dish and its history.